-At Zirkin & Schmerling Law, we have years of experience helping victims suffering from emotional distress in the aftermath of a car accident or dog bite.
 We understand how devastating physical and psychological injuries can be and are here to help you receive the compassionate care and service you need to win your case and get the benefits you deserve.

 Anyone who experiences a traumatic and emotionally scarring event can develop psychological disorders like PTSD.
 However, the trauma and events that occur when someone is involved in a severe car accident are linked the most to the development of PTSD.
 This is likely because victims not only suffer from serious injuries but often develop fear, anxiety, and depression following a car accident.

 When anxiety and depression go untreated, they can easily spiral into more severe issues and symptoms that result in debilitating psychological distress.
 Even those who simply witnessed a severe car accident but were not physically involved themselves have been known to develop symptoms of PTSD.

 While PTSD is the medical term most often used to describe those suffering from emotional distress following a car accident, there are other types of emotional and psychological injuries that a victim can suffer from.